-On February 12, 2012, the Company's Board of Directors approved the 2012 Incentive Stock Options Plan (the "Plan").
-The Plan provides for the issuance of options to purchase up to 4,000,000 shares of the Company's common stock to officers, directors, employees and consultants of the Company.
-Under the terms of the Plan, the Company may issue Incentive Stock Options as defined by the Internal Revenue Code to employees of the Company only and nonstatutory options.
-The Board of Directors of the Company determines the exercise price, vesting and expiration period of the grants under the Plan.
+On February 12, 2012, the Company's Board of Directors approved the 2012 Incentive Stock Option Plan (the "2012 Plan").
+The 2012 Plan provides for the issuance of options to purchase up to 4,000,000 shares of the Company's common stock to officers, directors, employees and consultants of the Company.
+Under the terms of the 2012 Plan, the Company may issue Incentive Stock Options as defined by the Internal Revenue Code to employees of the Company only and nonstatutory options.
+The Board of Directors of the Company determines the exercise price, vesting and expiration period of the grants under the 2012 Plan.
 However, the exercise price of an Incentive Stock Option should not be less than 110% of fair value of the common stock at the date of the grant for a 10% or more stockholder and 100% of fair value for a grantee who is not 10% stockholder.
 The fair value of the common stock is determined based on quoted market price or in absence of such quoted market price, by the Board of Directors in good faith.
-Additionally, the vesting period of the grants under the Plan should not be more than five years and expiration period not more than ten years.
-The Company reserved 4,000,000 shares of its common stock for future issuance under the terms of the Plan.
-As of March 31, 2012, no options had been granted.
+Additionally, the vesting period of the grants under the 2012 Plan should not be more than five years and expiration period not more than ten years.
+The Company reserved 4,000,000 shares of its common stock for future issuance under the terms of the 2012 Plan.
+On May 9, 2012, 3,500,000 options had been granted under the 2012 Plan (all of which are outstanding at June 30, 2012) with an exercise price of \$1.50, a 10 year life and fair value of \$1.175.
+The options vest 1/3rd on May 9, 2013 and 1/36th on the 9th of each month through for 24 months.